Nicolas-Ferreira/design-patterns-in-python/README.md

 * An iterator specify how you can traverse an object
 * Stateful iterators cannot be recursive
 * yield allows for much more succinct iteration

+### Mediator
+Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+Motivation: